27-30 MAY 2016. 3-night tour. ST MERE EGLISE on the west of the Cotentin to […]

 3-6 JULY 2016.
 3 night tour.
 Fly Heathrow-Luxembourg, drive to FORT HACKENBERG on the Maginot Line with its […]

-Just back from a group tour of ARNHEM.
-I make no apologies for reproducing the […]
+Just back from VERDUN where we guided a group of 9 around the forts, woods, […]

 I came away with a new appreciation for how you had planned and executed both of our tours, and how you had done exactly what I wanted – to give us the flavor of the combined bomber offensive, and a feel for the topography and geography of the Normandy invasion.
 All of this while enjoying your company.
 The evening meals and conversations were a delightful part of the overall experience on both tours.